MMGameslogo MMGames

 100

-If the %d specifier is used, as in the example above, non-numeric text is ignored.
+"When using the %d specifier as in the example above, any non-numeric text will be ignored."

 test100